 Sepsisfonden cooperates with the “World Sepsis Day” organization, and other sepsis networks world wide, like, Global Sepsis Alliance, European Sepsis Alliance, the German Sepsis Society and the UK Sepsis Trust.

-The goal is to, in a period of 10 years, contribute to a 50% decrease in the number of deaths from sepsis in Sweden.
+The goal is to contribute to a 50% decrease in the number of deaths from sepsis in Sweden before 2030.

 It is also possible to “swish” your contribution to: